• Home

 16 Thursday Jun 2016

-Posted by Stella Ammaturo in Odradek
+Posted Odradek

 aesthetics, albert camus, Alessandra Aloisi, Andrew Benjamin, Danilo Manca, David Roochnik, Edoardo Raimondi, Franco D'Intino, Grace Whistler, Leo Strauss, Leopardi, logique de la philosophie, Lorenzo Serini, Marco Menon, Marco Piazza, Nietzsche, novel, Odradek rivista online, Paolo Godani, philosophical self-criticism, Plato, Political Philosophy, quarrel poetry philosophy, reflection, rhetoric, rivista filosofia e letteratura, Walter Benjamin